 Why name a cupcake after a tennis tournament?
+I used to love having Tennis Lessons SF but I’ve been so busy I haven’t played for a while!
 Well, at Wimbledon it is tradition to eat strawberries and cream.
 This cupcake is a nice tribute to this tradition.
 The Wimbledon is a a vanilla cake stuffed with fresh strawberry filling.
 On top lies a whipped mascarpone icing.
 To finish off the cupcakes is a sugar glazed strawberry.
 Delicious!

 I think it is pretty easy to see what I thought of this winning Wimbledon combination.
 Overall I was impressed with Sugarland’s ability to create a cupcake inspired by the world’s oldest running tennis tournament.
 Hopefully one day I will be able to attend Wimbledon and take part in their tradition of eating strawberries and cream for myself.